 ADHD.
 People who drank beverages containing high levels of sodium benzoate — like soda — reported an increase in attention-deficit/hyperactivity disorder (ADHD) symptoms.

 Inflammation.
-A 2012 study found that preservatives such as sodium benzoate in food and drink intake could lead to low-grade inflammation in the body.
+A 2022 study found that preservatives such as sodium benzoate in food and drink can lead to inflammation in the body.
 This type of low-grade inflammation can be chronic in people with obesity.

 Alternatives to Consuming Sodium Benzoate